Amazon Relational Database Service (Amazon RDS)

 In the AWS GovCloud (US) Region, all Amazon RDS instances must be launched in an Amazon VPC.

-Amazon RDS Tagging is currently not available in the AWS GovCloud (US) Region.
+DB event notifications via SMS are not supported in the AWS GovCloud (US) Region.

 For more information about Amazon RDS, see the Amazon Relational Database Service documentation.